WHAT IS THE CHURN PROJECT?

 Trustee

-Cathey is a retired Doctor having moved to Cirencester over 35 years ago to work as a GP.
-She retrained as a Psychiatrist with a special interest in Older people and treatments for dementia and was the lead Consultant for the Memory Assessment Services in Gloucestershire until her retirement.
-Along the way she also worked as a medical journalist and medico legal adviser.
-She is passionate about living well into later life and is looking forward to being involved with the Churn and supporting the great work that goes on.
+Cathey is a retired doctor having moved to Cirencester over 35 years ago to work as a GP.
+Passionate about enabling people to live well into later life, she retrained as a psychiatrist with a special interest in older people and treatments for dementia and was the lead consultant for the Memory Assessment Services in Gloucestershire.
+She has also worked as a medical journalist and medico legal adviser.

 VACANCIES